WordPress/gutenberg/packages/block-editor/README.md

 <a name="Typewriter" href="#Typewriter">#</a> **Typewriter**

 Ensures that the text selection keeps the same vertical distance from the viewport during keyboard events within this component.
+The vertical distance can vary.
+It is the last clicked or scrolled to position.

 <a name="URLInput" href="#URLInput">#</a> **URLInput**